nodejs/build/doc/process/npm_management.md

   collaborators with admin rights and for which the password is maintained by the build workgroup.
 * We would then add individuals as collaborators who can also publish.
-  Generally, a module push can be done by the additional collaborators.
+  Generally, a module push will be done by the additional collaborators.
+  The `nodejs-foundation` user is intended to be used as a backup as opposed to being part of the regular publishing flow.
 * In the cases where collaborators other than `nodejs-foundation` cease to be active, the build workgroup would provide continuity by using the `node-foundation` user to add additional collaborators who would have the ability to push the module.
 The `node-foundation` user could also be used to remove collaborators if that was ever necessary.
+* The purpose of the `nodejs-foundation` user is not to enable Build Workgroup members to publish npm modules, that should be left to the module collaborators.

 This approach is consistent with how npm modules have been managed by a number of the companies who are foundation members and reports are that it has worked